Agonis baxteri

 Agonis baxteri is a species of flowering plant in the family Myrtaceae and is endemic to the southwest of Western Australia.
 It is an erect, sometimes bushy shrub with elliptic to egg-shaped leaves with the narrower end towards the base, and usually white flowers with 23 to 32 stamens.

 Description

-Agonis baxteri is an upright, often spindly shrub that typically grows to a height of up to 2 m, its branchelts usually glabrous.
+Agonis baxteri is an upright, often spindly shrub that typically grows to a height of up to 2 m, its branchlets usually glabrous.
 Its leaves are dark green, elliptic to egg-shaped or narrowly so, with the narrower end towards the base, mostly 25–55 mm long and 7–20 mm wide, usually with three longitudinal veins.
 The flowers are arranged in clusters 15–25 mm in diameter with hairy, grey, more or less round bracts 2.5–3.5 mm long and similar bracteoles.
 The flowers are usually white, 12–14 mm in diameter with sepals 1.8–2.5 mm long, the petals 5–9 mm long, and usually 23 to 32 stamens mostly 1–2 mm long.
 Flowering mainly occurs from October to December and the fruits are in clusters 10–15 mm wide.
 The species is superficially similar to Taxandria marginata.